rootsical/noted/docs/git.md

 instead of editing local .git/config file you can do:
 `git remote add origin rootsical-github:rootsical/noted.git`

-to put project onto remote repository now you can do:
-`git push -u origin master`

-or if you are on another branch:
-`git push -u origin <name_of_branch>`

 ##BRANCHES and REMOTES
 - origins/master is local branch that references remote branch called master
 - you still have a local branch called master